Subscribe

 Have you heard of semantic search?
 Or semantic understanding?
 If you’re responsible for driving online revenue for your business, chances are you’ve heard these terms before.

 At Bloomreach, we define “semantic search” as a search engine built with semantic understanding.
-This is beyond natural language processing (NLP), which is the ability for machines to understand text the way humans can.
+This is beyond natural language processing (NLP), which is the ability of machines to understand text the way humans can.
 Semantic understanding is the ability to parse each word of a search query into its respective attribute and also make sense of ambiguous words.
-For example, for the query "women shirt dress," "shirt" is the style and "dress" is the product type.
-Conversely, for the query "women dress shirt," "dress" is the style and "shirt" is the product type.
+For example, for the query "shirt dress," "shirt" is the style, and "dress" is the product type.
+Conversely, for the query "dress shirt," "dress" is the style, and "shirt" is the product type.

 Now, the reality is that the market is full of noise on this topic.
 If you’re doing a Google search for “semantic search,” you’re likely looking for a new site search solution.
 But what you’ll find on the results page is a litany of vendors who tell you they have semantic search while trying to sell you their products.
 How are buyers expected to properly evaluate site search solutions without visibility into the search engine itself?